usatlas/AFdocs/tier3docs/faqs-tips/faq-tips.md

    For example, once you have obtained a valid CERN kerberos on one BNL spar machine, you can also access CERN EOS on other spar machines without running "kinit" again.

-### Sharing one envvar KRB5CCNAME among multiple kerebos principals
+### Sharing one envvar KRB5CCNAME among multiple kerberos principals
-   The envvar **KRB5CCNAME** points to a file, it could only hold one kerebos prinpical.
+   The envvar **KRB5CCNAME** points to a file, it could only hold one kerberos prinpical.

-   However, you can define it to point to a directory instead, then it could be used for multiple kerebos pricipals.
+   However, you can define it to point to a directory instead, then it could be used for multiple kerberos pricipals.
    That is:
 ```
   export KRB5CCNAME=DIR:$HOME/.krb5cc